isl-org/Open3D/docs/tutorial/docker/index.rst

 The following document briefly describes:

 - the installation of Docker CE
-- a Docker CE based GUI solution for utilizing Open3D
+- a solution for utilizing Open3D with GUI/visualization under Docker
-- the use of Docker images for testing Open3D
+- the use of Docker images for testing Open3D without a GUI

 .. toctree::